CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    >**Note**: Mongodb is already installed and configured in the Linux VM

-1. Run the following command to create the docker network and and run it on port 27017
+1. Run the following command to create the docker network and run it on port 27017

     ```bash
     docker network create contosotraders
     docker container run --name mongo --net contosotraders -p 27017:27017 -d mongo:4.0
     ```

-1. Please make sure that you are in **labfiles** directory before running the next steps.
+1. Please make sure that you are in **content-init** directory before running the next steps.

     ```
     cd Cloud-Native-Application/labfiles/src/developer/content-init
     ```

 1. Now run the below command to run the seed the data into mongodb.

-   >**Note**: You need to make sure the you are running this command from this directory: **/Cloud-Native-Application/labfiles/src/developer/content-init$**

     ```bash
     npm ci